partrickJhonson/beef/Module-creation.md

 Regarding list of browser, three arrays can be defined : **working**, **not_working** or **user_notify**.
 Browsers are defined by their main letters : **"FF"**, **"O"**, **"C"**, **"S"**, **"IE"** or **"All"**.

-It is possible to define versions exploitable by precising the minimum and maximum version of each browser.
+It is possible to define versions exploitable by providing the minimum and maximum version of each browser.
 The [get_visited_url](https://github.com/beefproject/beef/blob/master/modules/browser/get_visited_urls/config.yaml) plugin is a good example :
 ```yaml
 target:
     working: